 - Please wash/ foam your hands before entering a patient’s room.

-General visiting hours are from 10 am to 8 pm Visiting hours and rules may differ from unit to unit.
-Please check with the nurse about specific hours and rules.
+General visiting hours are from 10 am to 8 pm.
+Visiting hours and rules may differ from unit to unit; please check with the nurse about specific hours and rules.
 If visiting during a holiday week, please be sure to review our clinic closures and holiday hours.

 The Pavilion for Women and Children is a secure unit and all visitors must check in with the security guard on the first floor to be granted access to patient rooms.